-A full copy of the Education Board’s charter can be found at Appendix 8 of the Governance Manual at https://www.charteredaccountantsanz.com/about-us/governance/annual-reports.
+A full copy of the Education Board’s charter can be found at Appendix 8 of the Governance Manual here.

-In response to Covid-19, during the reporting period, Chartered Accountants ANZ moved all exams for CA Program candidates online.
-This ensured that approximately 8,000 candidates were able to continue their studies during the pandemic and further underscores the long-term sustainability of this business segment.
+As part of its continued response to COVID-19 and now embedded into the new CA Program which was launched in February 2021, all CA Program exams are now delivered online.
+This ensured that candidates were able to continue their studies during the reporting period and further underscores the long-term sustainability of this business segment.

 Education – CA X Committee

-The CA X Committee was established as a committee in September 2019 to oversee the CA X project, being the re-design of the content, delivery and structure of the CA Program of the future to ensure its relevance.
-The primary responsibilities of the CA X Committee are to provide advice to management and to make recommendations to the Board in relation to the financial, commercial and risk management of the CA X project including replacing the student information system.
-The CA X Committee is comprised of a member of the Board, being Ming Long, who has the role of Chair and Kean Selway, the Chief Operating Officer of Deakin University and an independent subject matter expert and members of management, with the CEO and the Group Executive of Education and Learning attending each meeting as observers.
-Other members of Chartered Accountants ANZ management are also regularly invited to attend as observers.
+The CA X Committee was established as a committee in September 2019 to oversee the CA X project, being the re‑design of the content, delivery and structure of the CA Program for the future to ensure its continued relevance.
+The primary responsibilities of the CA X Committee are to provide advice to management and to make recommendations to the Board in relation to the financial, commercial and risk management of the CA X project, including replacing the student information system.
+The CA X Committee is comprised of a member of the Board, being Ming Long AM FCA, who has the role of Chair and Kean Selway, the Chief Operating Officer of Deakin University and an independent subject matter expert.
+The CEO, the Group Executive of Education and Learning and members of management also attend each meeting as observers.
 All other Board members also have a standing invitation to attend as observers.

-A full copy of the CA X Committee’s charter can be found at Appendix 4CA of the Governance Manual at https://www.charteredaccountantsanz.com/about-us/governance/annual-reports.
+A full copy of the CA X Committee’s charter can be found at Appendix 4CA of the Governance Manual here.

 Professional Conduct Regulator